 7. Roseau Botanical Gardens

-If you’re just looking for a light stroll where you can see some of the flora in Dominica, visit Roseau Botanical Gardens right in the city centre.
-There’s also the Papillote tropical gardens you can visit in Morne Trois Pitons National Park.
+If you’re looking for a light stroll where you can see some of the flora in Dominica, visit Roseau Botanical Gardens right in the city center.

 8. Syndicate Falls